Alcoholism has been known by a variety of terms, including alcohol abuse and alcohol dependence. Today, it’s referred to as alcohol use disorder.

 - Do you have problems at school or work because of drinking?

 - Do you think it might be better if you cut back on your drinking?

-Both the National Council on Alcoholism and Drug Dependence and the Partnership at Drugfree.org both offer more complex tests that can help you assess whether you have an alcohol problem: http://www.ncadd.org/index.php/learn-about-alcohol/alcohol-abuse-self-test and http://www.alcoholscreening.org/
+The National Council on Alcoholism and Drug Dependence and AlcoholScreening.org offer more comprehensive self-tests.
+These tests can help you assess whether you misuse alcohol.

 Your doctor may ask if you:

 - have missed work or have lost a job as a result of your drinking

 - need more alcohol to feel "drunk" when you drink